Forgemind-git/N8N-starter/README.md

-# N8N-starter
-This repository is part of the ForgeMind AI YouTube channel and is designed to help you get started with n8n, a powerful workflow automation tool.
+# 📦 ForgeMindAI - Docker Compose & n8n Workflow

+This repository is part of the [ForgeMindAI](https://www.youtube.com/@ForgeMindAI) YouTube channel, where we dive into practical AI automation tools and workflows.
+Here, you'll find a ready-to-use **Docker Compose setup** and a sample **n8n workflow** to kickstart your own AI-powered automations.

+## 🛠️ What's Included

+- `docker-compose.yml` for quick deployment of n8n and supporting services
+- A pre-built n8n workflow to help you get started fast
+- Easy-to-follow instructions and video walkthroughs

+## 🎥 Watch the Tutorial

+Check out the full tutorial on the ForgeMindAI YouTube channel: [YouTube Link Here]